JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 # Roadmap to Beta
 At the time of this writing, Trunks.nvim is in alpha.
 This document shows what features, bug fixes, and improvements are needed for Trunks.nvim to get to beta.

+While the project is in alpha, we will not use versioning.
+Once all of the improvements in this document are either accomplished or de-prioritized, we'll do a beta release with version 0.1.0.
+We also need to release on luarocks once we hit beta.

 ## Features

 ### Display files in a tree